 Tadasana (mountain pose)

 You can quicken your speed into running.
 Runners have told me that running is a form of meditation.
 Runners even more than walkers need to prepare their body through breathing techniques and stretching exercises.
 They notice the same kind of physical and mental sensations as walkers and use the same techniques for focusing on the breath in coordination with the movement of the body.
-In addition to being mindful about the body, runners can lightly take in the surrounding landscape and human activities as they run and also focus their thoughts.
+In addition to being mindful about the body, runners can lightly take in the surrounding landscape and human activities as they run.

 Walking Meditations with a Destination

 The spiral of the labyrinth is a time-honored tool for meditation.
 Medieval cathedrals like Chartres had labyrinths.
 They have been popular on retreat center grounds.
 The labyrinth is not a maze, where you can get lost.
 It has one way in and one way out.
 The object is to get to the center and out again.
-Start at the starting point by getting into your standing pose, folding your hands over your heart, and making an intention.
-Walk slowly through the labyrinth until you arrive at center.
+At the starting point breathe deeply and get into your standing pose.
+Make an intention, perhaps a prayer intention before entering.
+Walk slowly through the labyrinth praying as you go (perhaps reciting the Lord’s Prayer) until you arrive at center.
 What is this center to you?
 What is the center of your life?
-Christians would think that the center of our lives, our devotion, is God.
-Pause at the center to consider what your center is?
-Then walk the path that gets you out of the labyrinth.
-Again pause to ask where the experience of coming to your center will lead you as you go out again into the world.
-How will that center hold as you return to your everyday life.
+Is it God?
+What is your relationship with God?
+Pause at the center of the labyrinth to consider what your life center is?
+Then walk the path that gets you out of the labyrinth, giving thanks and praising God as you make your exit.
+At the end again pause to ask where the experience of coming to your center will lead you as you go out again into the world.
+How will that center hold as you return to your everyday life?

 Stations of the Cross